Chinese Americans: California gold rush and railroad construction

-At the beginning, the person in charge tried to hire only a small number of Chinese people to see their abilities.
-Later, the person in charge found that the Chinese were smarter and more hardworking than they thought, so more and more Chinese people were hired.
-The Chinese learn very quickly, are more careful and frugal than white workers, and they need to be paid less than white workers.
-Construction Superintendent J.H.Strobridge and the acting chief engineer, Samuel S. Montague was also impressed by the rich experience and efficiency of the Chinese workers.
-Later, it was proved that Chinese workers laid 10 miles and 56 feet of track in a single day on April 28, 1869.
+In 1862, the Pacific Railroad Acts led the Central Pacific Railroad to recruit labor gangs to build on the transcontinental railroad, most of whom were Irish.
+Later, these workers were accused of being "unsteady men and unreliable."
+Only a few Chinese were hired, but the employers found them quick to learn, careful and frugal, and could pay them less than white workers.
+Construction Superintendent J.H.
+Strobridge and the acting chief engineer, Samuel S. Montague were impressed by the experience and efficiency of the Chinese workers.
+They reported that Chinese workers laid 10 miles and 56 feet of track in a single day on April 28, 1869.